Weirton pool team Genesis headed to world championship after incredible run

 It’s a pretty impressive run for a group of people who are anything but professional players.

-I got a truck driver, a seamstress, a chef, a construction worker, a factory worker, a restaurant manager.Tim Proviance, Genesis pool team captain
+I got a truck driver, a seamstress, a chef, a construction worker, a factory worker, a restaurant manager.Tim Purviance, Genesis pool team captain

 So how did a group of friends—some of which just started playing—begin such a hot streak of success?